take0x/AttractingContributors-Vegetable/README.md

 https://github.com/NAIST-SE/AttractingContributors/discussions/4 (Discussion)

-# What do you like device?
+# What device do you like ?
 # List
 1. iPhone